 - a) The intent of the Active Transportation Network is to provide enhanced connectivity to maximize access to, from and within WESTON 7.
-The Active Transportation Network is planned to provide a fine-grained and highly connected network, intended to allow Active Transportation options and to have the same or shorter travel times than automobiles. - b) The Active Transportation Network is fundamentally connected to the Pedestrian Ream Network identified on Schedule 3 and includes sidewalks and cycle tracks (vertically-separated cycling facilities) on both sides of every road, as well as the Active Transportation Links identified conceptually on Schedule 4. - c) The Active Transportation Network must be safe and comfortable in support of the City's Pedestrian and Bicycle Master Plan.
+The Active Transportation Network is planned to provide a fine-grained and highly connected network, intended to allow Active Transportation options and to have the same or shorter travel times than automobiles. - b) The Active Transportation Network is fundamentally connected to the Pedestrian Realm Network identified on Schedule 3 and includes sidewalks and cycle tracks (vertically-separated cycling facilities), as well as the Active Transportation Links identified conceptually on Schedule 4. - c) The Active Transportation Network must be safe and comfortable for all users in support of the City's Pedestrian and Bicycle Master Plan.
 This will ensure the greatest amount of encouragement for travelers in WESTON 7 to travel by means other than the private automobile.
-The Active Transportation Network shall be designed to: - i.
+The Active Transportation Network shall be designed to:

+- i.
 Provide comfortable, pedestrian-friendly and cycling-friendly environments which may include shade trees, street furniture, parking for bicycles, lighting and signed and safe street crossings and other traffic controls; - ii.
 Where possible and applicable, connect to Active Transportation Networks in communities adjacent to WESTON 7 to create a continuous network; - iii.
 Minimize road crossings and, where viable, provide pedestrian overpasses/underpasses constructed where the Active Transportation Network intersects with major roads; - iv.
-Include sidewalks with sufficient width to accommodate accessible and comfortable pedestrian flows, and personal mobility devices; - v.
-Minimize hazard and conflict exposures through the provision of adequate lighting, signage and wayfinding as well as the management of vehicle speeds where on-road facilities are provided; - vi.
-Incorporate changes in elevation and direction, however, steep grades should be avoided; and - vii.
-Incorporate suitable travel surfaces appropriate for the intended type of traffic and be of a material that requires little maintenance. - d) Active Transportation Links shall have a minimum right-of-way width of 7.5 metres.
-However, the actual location and design of the identified Active Transportation Links will be determined by the City through the development approval process. - e) The City may adjust the location and/or alignment of the Active Transportation Links identified on Schedule 4, to accommodate the actual on-ground route, and to respond to new opportunities and/or constraints that arise from time-to-time, without the need for an Amendment to this Plan.
+Minimize hazard and conflict exposures through the provision of adequate lighting, signage and wayfinding, as well as the management of vehicle speeds where on-road facilities are provided; and - v.
+Incorporate changes in elevation and direction, however, steep grades should be avoided. - d) Active Transportation Links The Active Transportation Network includes a number of Active Transportation Links which are identified conceptually on Schedule 4.
+Active Transportation Links shall have a minimum right-of-way width of 6 metres.
+However, the actual location and design of the identified Active Transportation Links will be determined by the City through the development approval process.
+The following policies shall apply: - i.
+May be publicly owned, or privately owned and publicly accessible. - ii.
+Can be outdoor or indoor; - iii.
+Will be safe, secure and accessible and shall include appropriate lighting; - iv.
+Shall be provided in high pedestrian volume areas, for ease of movement as well as the creation of unique urban spaces; - v.
+Shall include several egress opportunities to the public sidewalk system; - vi.
+Will be located between pedestrian destinations and may become destinations themselves: - vii.
+Shall include opportunities for retail along their length, or alternately a green soft landscape treatment with plantings, furnishings and lighting; - viii.
+Shall be designed to the highest standards.
+Top quality building materials, informed planting choices and environmental sustainability are priorities; - ix.
+Facilities shall include seating and a full furniture program, including lighting, facilities that promote a passive, relaxing atmosphere, water features and Public Art.
+Where appropriate, opportunities for outdoor cafés and restaurants shall be considered; - x.
+Shall include comprehensive maintenance schedules to ensure safe, accessible and healthy spaces; and - xi.
+Shall be open to the public for a minimum of 14 hours per day. - e) The City may adjust the location and/or alignment of the Active Transportation Links identified on Schedule 4 to accommodate the actual on-ground route, and to respond to new opportunities and/or constraints that arise from time-to-time, without the need for an Amendment to this Plan.